When MVVM Goes Wrong in SwiftUI

 That is enough.

-The use case can decide how products are fetched and report a specific output.
+The use case can decide how products are fetched and report a specific result.
 The repository can decide where data comes from.
 A decorator can add analytics or logging.
 A flow or router can own navigation if navigation becomes complex.

 This connects directly to Clean MVVM in SwiftUI and Practical Polymorphism in Swift: composition lets the ViewModel stay focused.